doesdev/rollup-plugin-analyzer/README.md

 - **filter** - *optional*
   - type: Array | String | Function
   - default: `null`
-  - description: Filter to only show imports matching the specified name(s)
+  - description: Filter module to output in analysis results.
+    - If a string is passed, checks if module name contains the string.
+If array it checks the same for each string in the array.
+If function, return a boolean to indicate if a module should be in analysis results.
   - notes: Function receives `module` object specified below, should return boolean
 - **root** - *optional*
   - type: String